Chai-Lattee/Car-Loan-Calculator/README.md

 You must consider how much the user expects each car to cost in repairs and maintenance for 1 year.
 The cost of the car loan and interest rate for buying that car.
 You must take in these two parameters and write a function to calculate the person's monthly cost.
 Also make sure to include if they want to introduce a down payment or not and that should affect the principal amount of the loan.
 (If down payment, the principal is lower.) <br>
 The final output of the application/program should be a concise printout of all the information the user submitted as well as a recommendation as to why they should buy one over the other and reasons why clearly outlined.
 All of this should be output to the terminal.
-We do not currently need a fancy UI or anything like that.

 Code follows PEP-8 standards.